CuboidRaptor/crutil/README.rst

 This is a random library I made with random garbage I made that occasionally can help with programming.
 It's just the must random code crammed into one poopy doopy thing maintained by a dumbo octopus, so use this at your own risk.
+Also sorry if the docs are garbage I'm lazy ight

 Docs...?
 ========